 - A compressor that’s too hot.

-The compressor is one of the costliest components to replace on your air conditioner.
-If it fails, you’re better off doing air conditioning installation due to this part’s cost.
+The compressor is one of the most expensive components to replace on your air conditioner.
+If it fails, you’re better off doing air conditioning installation because of this part’s cost.

 - Water pooling around the air conditioner.